Glossary

 1. Optimized Object Detection Models

 A prominent example is YOLO-NAS, developed by Deci AI using NAS technology.
 This model specifically targeted limitations in previous Ultralytics YOLO versions by incorporating quantization-friendly blocks found through NAS.
 This resulted in models offering a superior balance between accuracy and latency, making them highly effective for real-time applications such as AI in automotive solutions and smart traffic management, even after model quantization to formats like INT8 for efficient deployment.
-Further information on quantization techniques can be found in resources like the NVIDIA TensorRT documentation.
+Further information on quantization techniques can be found in resources like the NVIDIA TensorRT documentation or the Ultralytics guide on model deployment options.
+Ultralytics provides support for various object detection models, including YOLO-NAS.

 2. Medical Image Analysis

 In healthcare, NAS is used to design custom Convolutional Neural Networks (CNNs) for analyzing medical images.
-For instance, NAS can optimize architectures for tasks like detecting tumors in MRI scans or segmenting organs in CT images, potentially leading to faster and more accurate diagnostic tools to aid clinicians.
+For instance, NAS can optimize architectures for tasks like detecting tumors in MRI scans (similar to the Brain Tumor dataset) or segmenting organs in CT images, potentially leading to faster and more accurate diagnostic tools to aid clinicians.
 The application of AI in medical image analysis is a rapidly growing field, as highlighted by institutions like the National Institutes of Health (NIH).
 Managing such specialized models and datasets can be streamlined using platforms like Ultralytics HUB.
+You can even use YOLO11 for tumor detection.

 Read all